-On July 1, 1976 a memorandum of agreement was signed between the Government of the Philippines (GOP) and SEAMEO for the temporary hosting of SEAMEO INNOTECH in the Philippines.
+Its headquarters was first set up at the SEAMEO Secretariat headquarters in Thailand.
+It was then moved to Singapore and later on to Vietnam until it was moved back to Thailand in 1975.
+On July 1, 1976, a memorandum of agreement was signed between the Government of the Philippines (GOP) and SEAMEO for the temporary hosting of SEAMEO INNOTECH in the Philippines.
 On July 1, 1981, the GOP accepted the formal request of the SEAMEO Council for the Philippines to permanently host SEAMEO INNOTECH.
 The Center is now located within the campus of the University of the Philippines in Diliman, Quezon City.

 INNOTECH is principally dedicated to identifying education problems and needs of Southeast Asian countries and developing innovative and technology-based solutions to address these problems.

 The GOP is committed to provide the capital and operating funds of SEAMEO INNOTECH.
 Special funds called the SEAMEO Educational Development Fund (SEDF) are utilized to support scholarships for the center’s training programs, government board meetings, seminars and conferences and other related activities.
 Such funds are generated and provided by the SEAMEO Secretariat from contributions of member and associate member countries and various donors.